xericf/Phys2D/README.md

 In the UML diagram, there are some classes that are sitting by themselves such as the ColliderPoints, EventLog, Logger, and JsonReader classes.
-These generally all use static methods to do what they are required to do, which is why they don't need to be associated with any other classes.
+These generally all use static methods to do what they are required to do, which is why they don't need to be associated with any other classes as they are dependencies.
 Except for ColliderPoints, I chose to not have any classes associated with that class since I feel like it would be unnecessary.
-Intead, it is used as a temporary data structure class used for storing valuable information about collisions between colliders to be later used in a Solver class which is responsible for handling reactions of RigidBodies to collisions.
+Instead, it is used as a temporary data structure class used for storing valuable information about collisions between colliders to be later used in a Solver class which is responsible for handling reactions of RigidBodies to collisions.